libretro/RetroArch/tools/ra_stress.md

    died.
 Only clean runs get torn down.
 4. **A reproducer JSON is written to `--outdir`.**
 5. **The driver exits non-zero**, so it drops straight into a shell loop or a CI job without extra plumbing.
+A target that never answered at startup also exits non-zero — an unreachable target is not a passing run.

 In `soak` the run ends there.
 In `fuzz` the first crash ends the run too, and the exact `--mode minimize` command line to shrink it is printed for